cgrusden/cgrusden.github.io/_posts/2022-12-17-maxing-out-your-401k-early-in-the-year.md

 ---

 # Maxing out your 401k early in the year
-When I was in my early 20’s, a guy I worked with was smart as shit about finances and told me to max out my 401k as quick as I could in the beginning of the year.
-I was single, no dependents, etc… So I did just that.
+When I was in my early 20’s, a guy I worked with was smart as shit about finances and told me to max out my 401k as quick as I could in the beginning of the year since it would have the rest of the year to grow.
+The idea being, you could get $14,000 into the 401k in the first 4 months, you could have 8 more months potentially of bigger gains off $14,000, instead of putting $1,000/month and losing out to compound interest over a longer period of time.

+I was single, no dependents, etc… So I listened to him.

 I was making about $1,000/week.
 After taxes, because I was single and claimed zero dependents on my W4, I was taking home about $600-700/week.
 After making a 40k1 contribution of $300, that left me $300 in my pocket for the week.
 The job doesn’t take the 401k contribution out first, pre-tax, and then calculate the taxes I have to pay.
 The IRS does that at the end of the year.
 The job didn’t care about keeping the books for me.
 So I had to get smart about the taxes that the job is taking out first, before making my 401k contribution.